Risingson/eveeyedocs/docs/discord login.md

 In Eveeye Echoes you can authenticate a character via Discord.
 At the moment this enables the following.

- - Synchronize your Database
+ - Synchronize your Database Sets across devices
+ - Share Database sets with people on same Discord Server

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyNDcwMTk3Nl19
+eyJoaXN0b3J5IjpbLTEzNjY0OTUzMDJdfQ==
 -->